Understanding Postpartum Bleeding: Tips And Advice For New Moms

 First days or week, the flow will be heavy (like heavy periods) though the time span can vary from pregnancy to pregnancy and can be reduced depending upon the activity level.
 It is suggested to take proper rest.

-About the end of the first week, the flow should start to taper off, becoming lighter in saturation and color; as time passes, it will fade to a brown, yellowish, or even almost-white discharge.
+About the end of the first week, the flow should start to gradually decrease, becoming lighter in saturation and color; as time passes, it will fade to a brown, yellowish, or even almost-white discharge.
 Lochia should stop after 4-6 weeks of delivery.

 If the discharge smells foul, you’re still noticing a lot of blood loss after the first four weeks, or the blood is bright red or if you experience fever or chills, these are signs of an infection.
 Then you should consult with your doctor as soon as you can.